 On the last of our 3 days in Key West, I decided to venture out on my own to visit some historic homes and museums.
 There are so many beautiful properties in Key West, but the one that made the biggest impression on me was Audubon House.

-Inside you get a peek into the elegant life of the wealthy Geiger family.
+Inside you get a peek into the elegant life of the wealthy Geiger family, who lived there for more than a century.
 There are also many artworks on display by naturalist John James Audubon.
 My favourite part though was the small tropical garden that surrounds the home.
 I loved the bright colours and the peacefulness- a real oasis in an otherwise touristy part of Key West!

 About the Audubon House and Captain John H. Geiger

 Captain John H. Geiger was one of Key West’s wealthiest men in the mid-1800’s.
 As a harbor pilot and master wrecker, Geiger was a key player in the infamous industry that once made Key West the richest town in the country.